 The list of current mentors along with expertise and contact info is provided below.
 If you are submitting a Varela application and would like to be assisted by a mentor, please feel free to contact any of these scholars.
 In your email, please mention that you are contacting them in relation to the Mind and Life Varela Mentorship Program.
 It is up to you and the mentor to work out the details of what is needed, and what help may be provided.

 Areas of Expertise: Basic, translational, and treatment of mood and anxiety disorders; meditation enriched psychosocial treatments; clinical trials

-Areas of Expertise: The effect of compassion meditation on neural processing of social stimuli and altruistic behavior, compassion meditation and interpersonal relationships, emotion regulation, fMRI, economic decision-making
+Areas of Expertise: The effect of compassion meditation on neural processing of social stimuli and altruistic behavior, compassion meditation and interpersonal relationships, emotion regulation, fMRI, economic decision-making.

 University of California, San Francisco